ManonBoissat/Data-diggers/index.md

     </style
 </div>

-Behind this, we found out that a lot of speakers a not americans :
+Behind this, we plot the distribution of the speakers that are in our dataset.
+We found out that almost the three quarters are american speakers.
+The main speakers come from America, or Europe.
+The main ones are quite similar to the countries that have been awarded the price of "soft power" influence.
+As it can be seen in [wikipedia webpage](https://en.wikipedia.org/wiki/Soft_power), the last three different winners were: the USA, France and United Kingdom.

 {% include_relative base__nationality_counting.html %}